wllmwu/2018-copy-better/README.md

 # Copy Better

-Juggling between pasting links, images, notes, and text faces?
-Copy Better makes life a whole lot easier.
+Copy Better keeps all the things you need to copy and paste in one place, available at a simple tap.

+Current version: 2.1 (September 2021)

 ## Description

-Copy Better keeps all the things you need to copy/paste in one place and available at a simple tap.
-- In the app, add clips from the system clipboard, edit them, and create new ones.
+- Add clips from the system clipboard, edit them, and create new ones directly in the app.
 Your clips can be plain text, formatted text, and/or images.
-- From the Today widget, paste a clip without needing to open the app, and add new ones from the system clipboard.
-- Through the custom keyboard, insert any of your clips into a text field quickly, without opening up new screens at all, and add clips from the system clipboard.
+- Create folders to organize your clips, and mark important ones as favorites.
+- Add the Favorite Clips widget to your home screen for easy access.
+- Use the Copy Better keyboard to paste your clips quickly in other apps.
+- Configure Siri shortcuts to create and paste clips anywhere.
-- With the Share extension, save text or images as new clips from websites, Photos, or anywhere else with shareable content.
+- Use the Share extension to save new clips from websites, Photos, or anywhere else with shareable content.
-- Other features include folders, a Home Screen widget, and the favorites system.

 ## App Store link